 Depending on the injury that you have sustained, it is likely that most injuries will recover within 12 weeks.

 Contact us to find out more about our physiotherapy services in London, ON.
-Direct bill to WSIB, Extended Health Care (EHC), Motor Vehicle Accident Cases and Insurance Companies.
+Direct bill to WSIB, Direct bill to Morcare Insurance, Extended Health Care (EHC), Motor Vehicle Accident Cases and Insurance Companies.